lgonzalezrouco/pti/p5_goREST/README.md

 (while curl is enough for this session, for your project you could take a look at [POSTMAN](https://www.getpostman.com/))

 **WARNING: The fields of the request and response structs MUST START WITH A CAPITAL LETTER.**
+**WARNING: The fields of the request and response structs MUST ONLY INCLUDE ALPHANUMERIC CHARACTERS (AVOID UNDERSCORES, ETC.).**

 ## 6. Creating your own car rental web API